greghive/DirtAndVert/Content/posts/03_season_end_23.md

 ![The West Wall Traverse](/images/season_end_22_2.jpg)

 In May I did the Trail Events Brecon Beacons 50k and after opening a convincing lead of around 5 minutes at roughly 9 miles I stupidly went the wrong way with only a few miles remaining.
 I lost 20 minutes but managed to hang on to 2nd place.
 More than anything I was really pleased with where my fitness was heading into Ultra Trail Snowdonia 100k in early July.
-You can read more about there here.
+You can read more about that [here][1].
 By this stage in the year my legs were far more acustomed to mountain miles than they had been, but UTS in particular was a bit of a shock to the system.
-After more mountain miles in training in the months following, I felt as though I'd acheived proper mountain legs by mid September at Nice 110k (read here for a full account of that).
+After more mountain miles in training in the months following, I felt as though I'd acheived proper mountain legs by mid September at Nice 110k.
+Read all about that one [here][2].
 A huge improvement in technical mountain skills from April through to September, though there is still much work to be done next year, 2022 was a great start.

 ![A medal and trophy on grass](/images/season_end_22_3.jpg)